Israel Border Police: Weapons and equipment

 The primary Border Police weapons are the CAR-15 and M-16 rifles, some of which are attached to the M-203 grenade launcher.
 The Border Police also use standard IDF equipment such as vests and helmets.
 Special units of Border Police use Glock 17, Glock 19, Jericho, or FN HP pistols.
-Some units, such as the Jerusalem Patrol Unit carry the Beretta M9-22LR .22LR pistol.
-Special units use a variety of other individual and individual weapons, (Ruger S22), sniper rifles, submachine guns and Shotguns.
+Some units, such as the Jerusalem Patrol Unit, carry the Beretta M9-22LR .22LR pistol.
+Special units use a variety of other weapons, Ruger S22s, sniper rifles, submachine guns, and shotguns.

-The Border Police extensively use riot dispersal means such as batons and shields, tear gas canisters and stun grenades, also rubber bullets and water cannon.
+The Border Police extensively use riot dispersal means such as batons and shields, tear gas canisters, stun grenades, rubber bullets, and water cannons.

 Transportation

-The Border Police use Sufa, Carkal, Dawid wheeled armored personnel carriers and a variety of patrol cars and vehicles.
-Several units in the Border Police use motorcycles and ATV's.
+The Border Police use Toyota Hilux, Carkal, Dawid wheeled armored personnel carriers and a variety of patrol cars and vehicles.
+Several units use motorcycles and ATVs.

 Memorial

-The "Border Police Memorial and Heritage Center" is located in the western Carmel mountains near Zomet Iron at road 65.
+The Border Police Memorial and Heritage Center is in the western Carmel mountains near Zomet Iron at road 65.